KatDan/grcis/newmodules/KatarinaDancejova-3DNoiseTexture/README.md

 ### Source file: 3DNoiseTexture.cs

 This extension implements pseudo-random noise, called Perlin noise and textures derived from it.
-The textures are applied using the world coordinates of the object (so it might be needed to change the texture parameters after editing the size, location or shape of the object).
+The textures are applied using the object coordinates of an intersection.

 <br>